V Battery Royal Horse Artillery

-V Battery Royal Horse Artillery was a battery of the Royal Horse Artillery.
+V Battery Royal Horse Artillery is a battery of the Royal Horse Artillery.
 Formed in 1804, the battery took part in the Napoleonic Wars – notably the Peninsular War and Battle of Waterloo – before being placed into suspended animation in 1816 as part of the usual post-war reductions of the British Army.

 Reformed in 1900, the battery saw active service on the Western Front and in Mesopotamia during the First World War.
 Reverting to the Royal Artillery as V Battery Royal Artillery, it served in North Africa and the Far East in the Second World War.

-Since the Second World War, it has seen a wide variety of service as towed and self-propelled artillery, a training unit, and latterly as an Aviation Tactical Group.
+Since the Second World War, it has seen a wide variety of service as towed and self-propelled artillery, a training unit, an Aviation Tactical Group and latterly as a Forward Observation Battery.
 It has been based in Germany as part of the BAOR, Malaysia and Borneo (Indonesia–Malaysia confrontation) and Afghanistan (Operation Herrick).
-In May 2013 it was placed in suspended animation a second time.
+In May 2013 it was placed in suspended animation a second time however, it has been reactivated in September 2026 under 1st RHA.
 (Note: "Suspended animation" means that the unit continues to exist but without any personnel or equipment assigned.)